How do I know if I’m Pregnant?

 Most pregnancy tests are reliable.
 However, it will be necessary to visit your doctor or an appropriate health care provider to confirm that you are pregnant.
 Your doctor may request an ultrasound exam to confirm the status of your pregnancy.
 This information is important whether you are considering abortion or continuing your pregnancy.
 Some of the centers listed on this site provide this service for free.

-Slight Bleeding or Cramping: You may notice some spotting and even some cramping before your menstrual cycle is due.
+You may notice some spotting and even some cramping before your menstrual cycle is due.
 This is known as implantation bleeding, when the embryo attaches to the lining of the uterus.
 This usually happens about 6 to 14 days after fertilization.
-This is often the first symptom you may notice.
+This is often the first pregnancy symptom you may notice.
 This type of bleeding is usually a bit earlier, lighter in color and spottier than your regular menstrual period and shouldn’t last as long.

 Keep in mind that all of these symptoms could also be related to something other than pregnancy.